 Processed vegan products such as sausages, burger patties of veggie ground meat are good for transition periods but don’t rely on them in the long run unless it’s for an occasional treat.
-If you live in Europe, the fake dairy products are heaven (well perhaps they’ve evolved since I lived in Canada and the vegan yogurt tasted like wallpaper glue).
+They’re not super healthy.
+If you live in Europe, the fake dairy products are heaven (well perhaps they’ve evolved since I lived in Canada and the vegan yoghurt tasted like wallpaper glue).
 Just give new things a try!
 You may be surprised — pleasantly or otherwise.
 Just be curious.

 Finding vegan recipes that are both easy to make and delicious is key.
 I’m a very lazy cook and I often only eat steamed veggies, crunchy oven-baked tempeh in some sort of dressing, or lentil dahl, but this works well for me.
 Find a few good websites and be ready to have your mind blown at the amazing array of tastes you can get from vegan cooking.

 Below are some tried and tested recipes that I keep making over and over again.
 You can also follow my vegan cookbook Pinterest board.

 - 10-Minute Raw Vegan Taco “Meat”